Easy Vegetable Frittata (Delicious and High Protein)

 Try out another classic, the Spanish Omelette or also called “Tortilla”

 Alright, this post gave you lots of ideas on which way you can direct this simple recipe.
 Now it’s on you to make your very own perfect frittata.
 Have fun!

-- 6 oz mixed veggies, chopped (fresh or frozen like tomatoes, carrots, peas, asparagus, eggplant, zucchini, the list goes on, use what you have)
+- 6 oz mixed veggies (chopped.
+Fresh or frozen like tomatoes, carrots, peas, asparagus, eggplant, zucchini etc., use what you have)

 - 2 tsp olive oil

 - 6 egg